Skip to main content

 A full-body MRI can detect structural changes associated with vascular dementia, like white matter disease and small infarcts, and atrophy patterns that suggest Alzheimer's.
 It is not a stand-alone diagnostic test, but it adds useful context to a cognitive evaluation.

-Whole-body MRI is moderately sensitive for pancreatic cancer, especially with dedicated pancreas sequences and contrast.
+Whole-body MRI is moderately sensitive for pancreatic cancer, particularly with dedicated pancreas sequences and contrast.
 It can detect cysts, masses, and ductal changes that might point to early disease.
 For high-risk patients, dedicated pancreas MRI or endoscopic ultrasound may be added.

 If your full-body MRI finds a small lung nodule, the next step is usually a low-dose CT of the chest, which is better for lung evaluation.
-Most small nodules are benign, especially under 6 mm.
+Most small nodules are benign, particularly under 6 mm.
 We follow Fleischner Society guidelines for follow-up timing.

 Fishtown Medicine triages Prenuvo or Ezra reports by separating actionable findings from cosmetic ones.
 We focus on lesions that change management, ignore lesions that do not, and coordinate any follow-up imaging or specialist referrals through one inbox so you are not chasing six different doctors.